-Sa Calobra Road, (officially designed MA-2141), with a length of 13 km only, and located in Majorca Island, Spain, is one of the most scenic drives in the world.
+Located in the island of Mallorca, in Spain, Sa Calobra Road is one of the most scenic drives in the world.
 Imagine dropping a long piece of wet spaghetti on the floor.
 The pattern it makes looks something like what the road looks.
 Snaking through the rocky landscape of the island, the eight-mile stretch of tarmac is also steep.
 Built in such a way as to avoid using tunnels, a fair proportion of the road has a gradient of more than 7%.
 If you really want a challenge, try tackling it by bike.

-Pico del Veleta is a high mountain pass at an elevation of 3,394 metres (11,135 ft) above the sea level, located in Sierra Nevada, a mountain range in the region of Andalucia, provinces of Granada and Almería in Spain.
-It's one of the top#50 highest mountain roads in Europe.
+Pico del Veleta is a high mountain peak at an elevation of 3.369m (11,053ft) above the sea level, located in the region of Andalusia, on the boundary between the provinces of Granada and Almeria in Spain.
+It's one of the highest roads of Europe.
 At an altitude of some 3,000m road conditions become significantly worse.

 Carretera del Faro de Punta de Teno is the name of the sharply winding and precipitous ascent in a steep and narrow zig-zag road located in Tenerife, the largest and most populous island of the seven Canary Islands, Spain.
 There’s a high danger of earth-falling.
 It was the location of the opening scene in Fast and Furious 6.

 Cuitu Negru is a high mountain pass at an elevation of 1.858m (6,095ft) above the sea level, located in the municipality of Lena, in Asturias, Spain.
 The wild, remote and steep road to climb the summit was asphalted in 2012, to be a final stage of Vuelta a España race.